-Here are our top picks for books about sustainable shopping
+Here are our top picks for books about how to sell for good.

 2020 showed us how quickly our planet can heal when untouched by humans, if only for a moment.
 Moving forward, we must lead the way in shopping and establishing purpose-driven stores, supporting one another to grow our impact, and ensuring that our daily habits align with our passion for the planet and people.

 To prepare you for making an even bigger difference in the world in which you strongly believe, we’ve put together the ultimate summer reading list with the purpose-driven impact business entrepreneur in mind.

 Whether your summer entails a trip to the beach, a weekend at your favorite lakehouse or spending some quality time at home, these books will stoke the fires of your passion and refine your purpose for making positive changes in both your life and business.
 Even better, these books will teach you how to sell for good.